For Physicians. By Physicians.™

 Women <65 years and postmenopausal

-• The USPSTF recommends screening for osteoporosis with bone measurement testing to prevent osteoporotic fractures in women who are at increased risk, as determined by a formal clinical risk assessment tool (B recommendation)
+• The USPSTF recommends screening for osteoporosis with bone measurement testing to prevent osteoporotic fractures in women who are at increased risk estimated by clinical risk assessment (B recommendation)

 • Offer or provide this service